emazzotta/emazzotta.github.io/_posts/2020-06-17-1-Year-Tesla-Model-3-Review.md

 The road-trip to Calabria took us 19 hours (my brother and I weren't in a rush and spent over an hour in a restaurant despite the car having reached 100% state of charge for a while).
 We stopped 7 times for charging sessions of ~15-20 mins each.

 Those charging stops were also used as bathroom and breakfast/lunch/dinner breaks.
-Therefore our 19h trip consisted of over 16h of driving and about 2 hours of (productive) charging + 1 hour spent in a restaurant (where the car patiently waited for us as it was fully charged).
+Therefore our 19h trip consisted of over 16h of driving and about 2 hours of (productive) charging + 1 hour spent in a restaurant (where the car patiently waited for us, fully charged).
 We arrived refreshed at our destination since Autopilot did about 99% of the driving.

 Due the fact that we used a referral code (thanks [@NYKChannel](https://twitter.com/NYKChannel)) granting us 6 months of free supercharging the trip did not cost us anything in terms of electricity.